netgrif/petriflow/docs/data/data.md

 A Text Field is a user interface element used for inputting text data.
 It typically appears as a rectangular box or input area in which users can enter text, such as names, descriptions, or other free-form text.
 The value of this field is a string of text that can be manipulated by the application as needed.

-This field has a single view, which is the text view, where the input area is visible and editable by the user.
-The input area may have additional formatting options such as font size, color, or alignment, depending on the application's design.
-The text field can also have validation rules, such as a maximum length or allowed character set, to ensure that the data entered is valid and usable by the application.

 ```xml